CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Those who lack self-control lead disturbed and tumultuous lives; their crimes are balanced by their fears, and they are never at ease." - Seneca</p>
+<p>"And those who complain and try to obstruct and thwart things—they help as much as anyone.
+The world needs them as well." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->